mediafinger/mediafinger.github.io/about_me.markdown

 I do consider myself to be a product developer thinking of all parts of an implementation and not only 'my code'.
 I prefer to write simple, maintainable code and to find a good, pragmatic solution, instead of a complex one.
 When layers of abstractions or optimizations become necessary, they can be added at the right moment.

+I am a great communicator.
+Spreading information and connecting people comes natural to me.
+I do push my colleagues to share more.
+Be it through the group chat or in pull request descriptions or by creating new tickets.
+When I am in the office, I use the opportunity to connect with people outside of my team to learn more about the business in general.
+When I am remote, video chats help discussing complex matters.

-I am happy to work in a fully remote position at the moment.
-I don't plan to travel during work weeks a lot.
-But I want to take advantage of [my Bulli](https://www.dropbox.com/s/t503wgvu218qtns/20160424_075917.jpg?dl=0 "Montsec, Spain") and sit besides a beach (like right now) or in the mountains from time to time - when there is a fast internet connection available.
+I am happy to work in a fully remote position.
+At home in Barcelona I have a great setup with standing desk, 4k screen, 200 MBit fibre connection and a sunny balcony.
+Now that summer is approaching I want to take advantage of living in Spain with a ‘Bulli’ and work [besides a beach](bulli_beach.jpg title="Playa de las Hurnas, Spain") or [in the mountains](bulli_montsec.jpg title="Montsec, Spain") from time to time - when there is a fast internet connection available.

 ## Most challenging development projects